 Biden Admin Urges Israel to Improve Gaza’s Humanitarian Situation

-The Biden administration has previously warned U.S. policy toward Israel may be impacted by humanitarian conditions in the Gaza Strip.
+The Biden administration has previously warned that U.S. policy toward Israel may be impacted by humanitarian conditions in the Gaza Strip.

-President Joe Biden’s administration has sent a new warning message for Israel to improve humanitarian conditions in the Gaza Strip, as Israeli forces continue to operate there.
+President Joe Biden’s administration has sent a new warning message for Israel to improve humanitarian conditions in the Gaza Strip as Israeli forces continue to operate there.

-U.S. Secretary of Defense Lloyd Austin and Secretary of State Antony Blinken delivered the warning in an Oct.
+Secretary of Defense Lloyd Austin and Secretary of State Antony Blinken delivered the warning in an Oct.
 13 letter to Israeli Defense Minister Yoav Gallant and Strategic Affairs Minister Ron Dermer.

 The communication to the Israeli ministers was meant to be kept private, but its contents were leaked to the press.